 #5.
 Place A Video Link At The End Of The Email Copy

 This option will help you jump spam filters and avoid the problem of too big files being blocked by email clients.
 It’s also super easy – just copy & paste.

 If you are adding a YouTube URL in a Gmail message, this video will be playable in the actual email.
 This is a very useful way to get the video watched straight away, in the email itself.
 But don’t forget this is true only for Gmail users and YouTube URLs.

 This method doesn’t drive traffic to your website.
 Recipients who click on the attachment will be directed to the YouTube video page or whatever video hosting platform you use.
 That’s a good thing if you have your own YouTube channel, so they may explore your brand more by poking around it.
 But it’s unlikely that the video page will bring traffic to your site unless the video itself has a CTA button to your site.

 If you have a small number of recipients this might be a good simple solution but we don’t recommend this option for a large number of recipients, because they’ll just see a url of your video and won’t be motivated to click on it and open another page.
 Keep reading for more options that could fit your business case.

 #6.
 Avoid Embedding Your Video

-You can embed videos directly so readers can play them right away while reading the email but you are taking the risk that not everyone will be able to play it, because not all email clients support embedded videos.
+You can embed videos directly so readers can play them right away while reading the email but you are taking the risk that not everyone will be able to play them because not all email providers support embedded videos.
 In addition, embedding requires some coding skills with HTML5.
 That’s why we’d recommend using a link that sends the readers to a page where you have the video.

 Another drawback of this option is that embedded videos are sometimes marked as spam, which means that no one will even see your email.
 In addition, it is not creating traffic to your website.

 #7.
-Create An Eye-Catchy Thumbnail
+Create An Eye-Catchy Video Thumbnail